Reaping A Biotech Blunder;

 seeds developed by Henry A. Wallace, the founder of Pioneer Hi-Bred.

 (Wallace was later Vice President under Franklin Roosevelt.)
-Garst was so
+Garst was

 well known that Soviet Premier Nikita Krushchev visited its founder,